tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/免费额度_intl_en.md

 ## Example

-John Smith, a personal user, activated the COS service on March 10, 2019.
+John Smith, a new user, activated the COS service on March 10, 2019.
 He uploaded files of 60 GB in standard storage class on March 16, downloaded 10 GB of data through the public network on March 20, and didn't perform any other operations at other times, so:

 - He was granted free STANDARD storage usage of 50 GB per month for 6 months.
 - On March 21, 2019, the public network downstream traffic was billed for 10 GB of data.